 I convinced myself that everything was fine, but I was in great denial.
 While my nightly excursions gave me a reprieve from my new, daily reality, it could not fill the void that was created by the changes in my husband.
 I yearned for his affection.
 I yearned for praise, for comfort, for attention.
 When I felt like I was not receiving this at home, I selfishly found it from another guy.
 He would send me flirty texts, give me compliments, and I felt appreciated.
 After making this connection, we had an emotional affair for a little over a month.
 What started as an emotional affair became physical.
 I broke the covenant I thought I never would.
 Although I felt some guilt, I continued to justify living two different lives.

 He stiffly walked to the end of the parking lot and rammed his fist into a street sign causing it to swing back and forth.
 As the door opened again, he stated with barely-veiled anger, “Take me home.”
-He packed a bag for the night, and he left.
-There was so much tension and draining emotions between us; I was not upset to see him go, I was relieved.
+He packed a bag for the night and he left.
+There was so much tension and draining emotions between us that I was not upset to see him go; I was relieved.

 As we moved forward with broken hearts, we both focused on our own hurts, our own needs, and our own happiness.
 I had come to the point of giving up, and I did.
 I told him I could no longer fight this fight.

-I continued to grow a child inside of me and build walls around me.
 We both hired attorneys, and the tension between us grew.
 Our divorce date was set.
 I could not stand to be around him or hear his voice.
 Every time I spoke with him, I was raging with anger.
-The majority of the time we spoke, he would speak to me so calmly, and it would make me question him more.
+The majority of the time we spoke, he would speak to me so calmly and it made me question him more.
 The constant question was, how could he even be treating me with respect right now?
 There was no way he was sincere.

 When I was about eight months pregnant, I called him in anger, but when I hung up I had this constant feeling of what if?
 Could it be possible for us to be a family again?
 After I texted him my feelings, he brought me a recording of a message from church on forgiveness.
 “Please listen to this,” he pleaded.
 Connecting to this message, I cried tears that I had not shed in three years.
 Due to the intense emotions and big decisions at stake, we decided we would wait until the baby was here to discuss anything regarding our relationship.
 Staying guarded with our feelings, we continued to live our separated, yet parallel lives including our boys.